-Our hours of operation for the Fall 2022 semester are the following: Monday, Tuesday, Thursday Friday, 8am-4:30pm; Wednesday 8am-7pm
+Our hours of operation for the Spring 2023 semester are the following: Monday, Tuesday, Thursday Friday, 8am-4:00pm; Wednesday 8am-6pm

 After hours, if you are experiencing a mental health emergency outside of our operating hours, Personal Counseling is able to connect you with a live therapist.
 Simply call our main office and dial "9" at the prompt to be connected to a therapist who can assist you.

 Student Health Portal

 The student health portal is your link to managing forms and uploading records to your provider.
 Use your Lancer login information to sign in.

 We offer free short-term counseling services to current PCC students.
 Our goal is to help you deal with a particular problem and improve your daily functioning & academic success.